ReuschelCGN/mqtt-2-discord/README.md

 # mqtt-2-discord-bridge
-Modul to send messages to Discord from MQTT.
+Modul to send messages from MQTT to Discord.

 This is particularly useful when integrated into your applications and scripts.